30 Best Things To Do in Tokyo For an Unforgettable Experience 2024

 7. Learn How to Make Sushi

 Of course, you can eat some of the most deliciously fresh sushi in the world in one of Tokyo’s many top-notch sushi restaurants, but how about learning how to make your own sushi as well?
 That way, you can use your newly-gained cooking skills to replicate a tasty Tokyo sushi experience at home.
 Plus, a meal that you have created yourself always feels extra satisfying.
-We organize a sushi-making experience that includes a tour around Tsukiji with a knowledgeable food guide, a must for every foodie and hobby cook coming to Tokyo!
+We organize a sushi-making experience at the famous Tsukiji Fish Market, a must for every foodie and hobby cook coming to Tokyo!

 Book our Tsukiji and Sushi Making Tour!

-Tokyo Sushi Making Experience+ Tsukiji Fish Market Explore Tour
+Sushi Making Class in Tsukiji Fish Market 90-Min cooking experience

 Nearest station: Tsukiji Shijo Station